 Probably the most important pump system on your boat is the bilge pump system.
 Your boat is supplied with one bilge pump and one high velocity emergency bilge pump.
 All are part of the Gray water system.
-This emergency bilge pump has the pumping capacity of 66 gallons a minute from your bilges.
-Your other bilge pumps vary according to boat model and size, please refer to the documentation for your bilge pumps for the pumping capacities.
+This emergency bilge pump has the pumping capacity of 66 gallons a minute from your bilges, while your standard bilge pumps, the forward (fwd), the middle (mid), and the aft, have a capacity of over 25 gallons each.